 Survival guides for Venezuelans abroad

-Many others use social media, not only talk about the experiences and share stories of nostalgia, but also advise others who might want to move abroad as well.
-For many, Venezuelans are experiencing what many communities in the 20th century had to go through in Latin America and Europe, and the shocks generates both empathy and criticism.
-As usual, the narratives are diverse, as it can be seen in the YouTube channel Diáspora Venezolana (Venezuelan Diaspora):
+Many others use social media, not only talk about the experiences and share stories of nostalgia but also advise others who might want to move abroad as well.
+For many, Venezuelans are experiencing what many communities in the 20th century had to go through in Latin America and Europe, and the shocks generate both empathy and criticism.
+As usual, the narratives are diverse, as it can be seen on the YouTube channel Diáspora Venezolana (Venezuelan Diaspora):